clugen/MOCluGen/README.md

 [![MIT Licence](https://img.shields.io/badge/license-MIT-yellowgreen.svg)](https://opensource.org/licenses/MIT/)
 [![View Generate Data for Clustering on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/37435-generate-data-for-clustering)-->

-# mndCluGen
+# mCluGen

 ## Summary

-A MATLAB/Octave function which generates _n_-dimensional data clusters.
+A MATLAB/Octave function which generates multidimensional data clusters.
 Data is created along straight lines, which can be more or less parallel depending on the selected input parameters.

 **This is a work in progress**